Rossman360/journal/readme.md

 I woke somewhat hungover and didn't do anything for a long time.
 I was farting up a storm but in a very good mood.
 I made some iced coffee, cleaned both fridges and took out the trash etc. before walking to the market for coffee and Ingles for floss, a comb, paper towels, pineapple slices, ramen, grape juice and bologna.
 I even saw Chuck for the first time in like five years.
 I walked home, put my groceries away and wrote in my journal.

+. . .

+It took me an hour and 10 minutes to get down Brevard Rd to the airport, but Erica's plane had been forced to sit on the tarmac for just as long.
+I went to the bar at the gas station there and sat with some people who were also waiting to pick up friends from Charlotte.
+Apparently the restrooms were closed at the gas station and the terminal alike, so things were getting a little chaotic, not to mention the amount of traffic.
+Apparently they were waiting because five airplanes had landed at once, and there are only four terminals.
+I messaged Bakingpy, curious to whether Keebio  would like to stock Rebound Rev 5.
+We drove home, smoked some weed from Belgium and talked about keyboards while I played YouTube videos and farted around on Discord.
+I went to bed fairly early but kept waking up to drink juice.
+I remember at one of those times that it was 4:00AM.

+	-IX.XV-

+I had been having vivid dreams about being in an open-air play directed by Will Ferrell, but there was much sabatoge and mystery in the way things unfolded.
+I slept til 1PM and woke overwhelmed by the amount of texts on my phone.
+I went downstairs, made coffee, came back up, opened Wordle on my computer, struggled with it, wrote in my journal and asked Bakingpy what the contract details would be, if any.